devlooped/TableStorage/readme.md

 > Install-Package Devlooped.TableStorage
 ```

-There is also a source-only version, if you want to avoid an additional assembly:
+There is also a source-only version, if you want to avoid an additional assembly dependency:

 ```
 > Install-Package Devlooped.TableStorage.Source